Numbing Creams

 Is Electrolysis painful?
 Years ago, yes.
 Today's machines are much less spicy.
 If you've had tattoos or laser, you will probably find that Electrolysis is less painful than tattoos or laser.
 Pain tolerance varies from person to person.
 The insertion of the probe should be painless, however, a small tingle may be felt with each hair treated.
 The intensity of the current will depend on the coarseness or resilience of the hair.
 Numbing agents may be used to increase tolerance and comfort during the treatment.

-If you find it too uncomfortable, your doctor may be able to write you a prescription for an anesthetic cream.
+If you find electrolysis too uncomfortable, your doctor may be able to write you a prescription for an anesthetic (numbing) cream.
 The mild discomfort is definitely worth it for the dramatic and long-lasting result.

 For myself, I've had electrolysis in some very delicate areas (upper lip) that I didn't require numbing cream.
 It was a bit uncomfortable but manageable.
 I've also had electrolysis in another area, that required numbing cream.